VeronikaWells/finalCapstone/README.md

 # finalCapstone
-Task manager
+# Task manager

 This is a program designed for a small business to help it manage tasks assigned to each member of a team.

-Table of contents
+Table of contents:
 1)Description
 2)Installation
 3)Usage